rsstdd/js-string-algorithms/README.md

 2) Check if string is palindrome

-3) Count occurrence of word in string Array
+3) Count occurrence of word in string

 4) Compute all permutation of string